stanley-gu/standardsCh/chapter.md

 ![The Systems Biology Workbench (SBW) is a dynamic open-source distributed system.
 Client modules can attach and detach at runtime.
-Client modules can be written in a variety of languages, including, C/C++, Java, Delphi, FORTRAN, Python, Perl, Matlab, any .NET language.
+Client modules can be written in a variety of languages, including, C/C++, Java, Delphi, FORTRAN, Python, Perl, MATLAB, any .NET language.
 Data is exchanged between modules via binary messages which can include any combination of bytes, integers, floating point, complex numbers, strings, arrays and lists.
 Currently the available modules include, simulators, model editors, SBML manipulation, math library,